NorasTech/detached-shell/README.md

 ### Can't detach from session
 Make sure you're using the correct key sequence: press Enter first, then `~d` (similar to SSH's escape sequences).

+### Half screen or duplicated lines after attaching
+If you see only part of a full-screen app (like `htop`) or repeated prompt lines after reattaching, upgrade to the latest NDS build.
+Earlier versions flipped the client socket to non-blocking mode before replaying buffered output, dropping large frames and queuing failures.
+Recent releases send the backlog while still blocking, then queue any partial writes so slow terminals catch up cleanly.

 ## 📮 Support

 - 🐛 [Report bugs](https://github.com/NorasTech/detached-shell/issues)